cocos-creator/docs-3d-deprecated/en/concepts/scene/skybox.md

 To make a __CubeMap__ in __Cocos Creator 3D__ and set it to a __Skybox__, follow these steps:

-1. import the six texture map assets prepared in advance, and set these texture assets to the __Texture__ type.
+1. Import the six texture map assets prepared in advance, and set these texture assets to the __Texture__ type.

     ![import Cubemap textures](skybox/Cubemap_Textures.png)
     ![create Cubemap textures type](skybox/Cubemap_Textures_type.png)